-Gombe Forest Lodge has 1 double tent and 6 twin tents, each built on raised wooden decks, and accommodate a maximum of 14 guests.
+Gombe Forest Lodge has one double tent and six twin tents, each built on raised wooden decks, and accommodate a maximum of 14 guests.
 Each tented bedroom is equipped with an en-suite bathroom, glass shower, a flushing toilet and a sink basin which has cold and hot water available throughout the day.
 Other features include a luggage rack, bed-side tables, working desk and chair, a closet equipped with hangers, a roofed porch with table and chairs, and completely enclosed mosquito netting around the beds.

 At Gombe Forest Lodge, guests are given the option of eating in the tented dining room or on the beach.
 Breakfast is a feast of hot and cold items as well as a variety of fruits juices, tea and coffee.
 Lunch and dinner include barbeques on the beach, a variety of salads and sweet desserts.
 Vegetarian and other dietary meals are available, and should be requested in advance.